-In Washington and 19 other states, a Naturopathic Doctor (ND) is a licensed primary care physician.
+In Washington D.C. and 22 other states, a Naturopathic Doctor (ND) is a licensed primary care physician.
 Illinois DOES NOT have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
 Our education includes standard pre-med undergraduate studies, followed by 4-5 years of academic and clinical study at an accredited school, which offers a degree in Naturopathic Medicine.
 Bastyr University, where I earned my degrees, is recognized worldwide as a leader in science-based natural medicine education and research.

 Currently, Illinois does not have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
 I hold my license to practice medicine in the state of Washington.
 The Illinois Association of Naturopathic Physicians is the professional association for all license-eligible NDs in Illinois.

 Currently, 22 states, the District of Columbia, and the United States territories of Puerto Rico and the United States Virgin Islands have licensing laws for naturopathic doctors.
 In these states, ND’s are required to graduate from a four-year, residential naturopathic medical school and pass an extensive postdoctoral board examination (NPLEX) in order to receive a license.
 Scope of practice varies from state to state, but many consider NDs primary care providers.
 Licensed naturopathic physicians must fulfill state-mandated continuing education requirements annually, and will have a specific scope of practice defined by their state’s law